 What is Metal 3D Printing

-Metal 3D printing covers the basic principles of SLM (Selective Laser Melting) and DMLS (Direct Metal Laser Sintering).
+This additive manufacturing printing process covers the basic principles of SLM (Selective Laser Melting) and DMLS (Direct Metal Laser Sintering).
 Both processes use metals in granular form.

 The only difference between the two comes down to the fundamentals of the particle bonding process.

-SLM uses metal powders with a single melting temperature and fully melts the particle while
+SLM printing process uses metal powders with a single melting temperature and fully melts the particle while

-DMLS the powder is composed of materials with variable melting points that fuse on a molecular level at elevated temperatures.
+Meanwhile, in DMLS or direct metal laser sintering, the powder is composed of materials with variable melting points that fuse on a molecular level at elevated temperatures.

 Both SML and DMLS are used in industrial applications to create end-user engineering products.
 In some cases, they are collectively referred to as metal 3D printing.

-Metal Additive Manufacturing is also known as metal 3D printing.
+Metal Additive Manufacturing is a printing process also known as metal 3D printing.
 This technology offers unrivaled design freedom with the ability to manufacture parts from a wide range of materials.

 A number of components that were impossible to create a few years ago can be made to high standards using 3D printing metal powder.